PhishWasHere/serialised/README.md

 ## Serialised

-Moving to archive, as Discord.js is a pain to work with.
-If any of the code is usefull, feel free to copy/paste.
+Discord.js is a pain to work with.
+The most updated code will be in the Java-Rework Branch If any of the code is usefull, feel free to copy/paste.

 A Discrod bot that can look through your follows list on MangaDex to check if a manga is still being updated on the site.</br>